 A good photograph should not be something that you search after fishing out the camera.
 It’s important to see, to see what stopped you in the first place.
 Once the camera is in front of the eye, you should see what you generally saw without the camera.

-The camera shouldn’t be the reason you found the picture; the camera should be a way for you to capture what your gray matter saw.
+The camera shouldn’t be the reason you found the picture; the camera should be a way for you to capture what your grey matter saw.

 Not all have the ability to see, so you might wonder how do we learn to see.